V0lk3n/V0lk3n.github.io/writeup/HackTheBox/Box/Analysis/HTB-Analysis_WriteUp.md

 # Enumeration<a name="enumeration"></a>

-First i add to my `/etc/hosts` file the box ip address and the hostname `analysis.htb` as it's the name of the box.
+First I add to my `/etc/hosts` file the box ip address and the hostname `analysis.htb` as it's the name of the box and it can be the default domain used.

-Then i run a nmap scan.
+Then I run a nmap scan.

 ```bash
 $ nmap -A -p - analysis.htb